Welia Health is committed to keeping you safe.

 - Posters and announcements are displayed to remind patients to physically distance.

 - Separate waiting areas are designated for patients with respiratory symptoms and those without.

 - Virtual visits are available.
 Please inquire with registration staff about availability.

 - High-risk patients (immunosuppressed or other conditions) are roomed quickly to help reduce exposure.

-- If you arrive for you appointment with respiratory symptoms (in Mora or Pine City only), you will be triaged and quickly roomed to lessen interaction with others.
+- If you arrive for your appointment with respiratory symptoms you will be triaged and quickly roomed to lessen interaction with others.